percona/psmysql-docs/docs/security/rotating-master-key.md

-# Rotate the Master key
+# Rotate the master key

 The Master key should be periodically rotated.
-You should rotate the key if you believe the key has been compromised.
+Rotate the key if you believe the key has been compromised.
 The Master key rotation changes the Master key and tablespace keys are re-encrypted and updated in the tablespace headers.
 The operation does not affect tablespace data.